 The growth bodes well also for Finland.
 Global demand for battery systems is booming as the adoption of stricter emissions reduction targets has sparked a dramatic switch away from combustion engines in the automotive sector, including by behemoths such as Ford, Mercedes, Volkswagen and Volvo.
 Valmet Automative’s operations have been verified as carbon neutral since January 2022.

 Europe in 2020 overtook China as the largest market for electric vehicles, with 1.4 million vehicles, and aims to raise the number to at least 30 million by 2030.
 Finland, meanwhile, should have around 700 000 plug-in vehicles buzzing on its roads, according to a roadmap published by the Ministry of Transport and Communications in May.

 Sensible 4 testing self-driving software outside Nordics

-Sensible 4, the Finnish software developer behind the self-driving shuttle bus GACHA, reported this month that it is launching a pilot of a level-four autonomous shuttle bus in Schaffhausen, Switzerland, with Swiss Transit Lab.
+Sensible 4, the Finnish software developer behind the self-driving shuttle bus GACHA, reported in September that it is launching a pilot of a level-four autonomous shuttle bus in Schaffhausen, Switzerland, with Swiss Transit Lab.
 The bus it to be introduced to the public transport system as a last-mile option between the train station, a former industrial zone and a newly developed urban district for the next two years in order to pave the way for more widespread use of self-driving buses.